fluxninja/aperture/docs/content/guides/concurrency-scheduling.md

 request remains in the queue is determined by the gRPC deadline, set within the `startFlow` call.
 Setting this deadline to `120000` milliseconds, for example, indicates that the request can be queued for a maximum of 2 minutes.
-After this interval, the request will either be processed or discarded, depending on its position in the queue.
+After this interval, the request will be rejected.

 In this example, we're only tracking and logging requests sent to Aperture.
 However, once the `startFlow` call is made, business logic can be executed